 Not only are orthodontic costs different for each state, but they also vary based on your location within the state.
 Urban areas, for example, often have a higher cost of living, and it’s less expensive to live in a small town.
 Do you have high rent and utility payments?
 Then your dentist or orthodontist likely does too.
 Higher overhead costs usually result in more expensive orthodontic treatment.

 Montana is a big state, but only in terms of landmass.
-Its population is actually the nation’s third-lowest.
-Billings is its largest city, but it only has around 100,000 residents, which wouldn’t even crack the top ten in some other states.
-The cost of living in Billings is comparable to the state average and lower than the national average, so you should be able to find some good prices on orthodontic care.
+It’s actually one of the nation’s least-populous states.
+Billings is its largest city, but it only has around 120,000 residents, which wouldn’t even crack the top ten in some other states.
+The cost of living in Billings is slightly lower than the state and national average, so you should be able to find some good prices on orthodontic care.
 The only downside is that Billings doesn’t have a ton of orthodontists, so you won’t have as many options as you might in another state.

 Because Montana doesn’t have any huge cities, it also doesn’t have many suburbs.
 But it does have plenty of isolated mid-sized cities spread throughout the state.
 The cost of living in these cities is pretty moderate, although some are more expensive than others.
-For example, college towns like Missoula and Bozeman are a little pricier than other independent cities like Butte, Great Falls, and Helena.
-You won’t see excessively high prices in any of these cities, but you might pay slightly more in certain ones.
+For example, college towns like Missoula and Bozeman are pricier than other independent cities like Butte, Great Falls, and Helena.
+You might not see excessively high prices in any of these cities, but you could pay slightly more in certain ones.

 It’s also important to mention that not all of Montana’s small towns are inexpensive.
-Certain ski resort destinations like Whitefish and Bigfork are some of the most expensive places to live in Montana and have very few Invisalign provider options.
+Certain ski resort destinations like Whitefish and Bigfork are some of the most expensive places to live in Montana and have very few orthodontist options.
 However, these are the exceptions rather than the rule.

 Montana’s orthodontists are pretty spread out, so even in the most populated spots, they don’t face a ton of competition.
 But in Billings (the largest city) or Missoula and Bozeman (the college towns), you might have multiple providers vying for your business.
 As a result, they’re more likely to offer promotional discounts and other deals to stand out.
-By comparison, a dentist who’s the only one within 50 miles has less incentive to run sales and other promotions.
+By comparison, an orthodontist who’s the only one within 50 miles has less incentive to run sales and other promotions, although they still might.
 If you live in one of Montana’s larger towns, keep an eye out for special deals.

 Like most industries, in orthodontia, seasoned professionals can charge more for their services than relative newcomers.
 So, if your orthodontist has been administering braces for years, you might end up paying a bit more.
 For this reason, it can sometimes be helpful to “shop around” to weigh your options if you have multiple orthodontists nearby.